Azirella

 Forager

-Cross-location, daily
+Cross-site, daily

 Transfer recommendations to balance inventory across the network.